 The columns reflect the information the report should contain:

 - The ID (Excel will know how to automatically increase the value each time a new row is added)

 - The steps to reproduce

 - The reporter name

-- The severity and priority—here I used drop-downs because the values should be pre-set
+- The severity and bug priority—here I used drop-downs because the values should be pre-set

 - Additional information: this is for anything else worth noting, that doesn’t really fit in the other columns

-If you liked this content, stay in touch with more news and trends in software testing by subscribing to The QA Lead newsletter!
+If you liked this content, stay in touch with more news and trends in the software testing process by subscribing to The QA Lead newsletter!

 Also Worth Checking Out: MODERN QUALITY ENGINEERING: HOW TO REDEFINE QUALITY STRATEGY FOR AGILE FRAMEWORKS